wein.plus

 Horn

 single vineyard in the municipality of Ingelheim ( Bingen area) in the German wine-growing region of Rheinhessen.
-The name refers to the geographical features.
+The site was mentioned in documents as early as 1570 with the name "am Horn".
+The name refers to the geographical characteristics.
 Horn" refers to a district characterised by terrain and rocky outcrops.
-The neighbouring sites look more like hollows, while the "Horn" is a small elevation.
-The south to southwest-facing vineyards with a slope of 5 to 10% cover 21 hectares of vineyards on fossil shell limestone with loess and sandy loam with good water storage capacity.
-The varieties cultivated here include Riesling, Pinot Blanc and Pinot Noir.
-The Gräff-Schmitt and J. Neus wineries, for example, have shares in the vineyard.
-There is another single vineyard called Horn in the municipality of Wachenheim (Rheinhessen).
+The neighbouring locations look more like hollows, while the "Horn" is a small elevation.
+The south to south-west facing vineyards with 5 to 10% slopes at 250 metres above sea level cover 22 hectares of vines on fossil shell limestone with loess and sandy loam with good water retention capacity.
+The climate is characterised by the Rhine Valley, which is protected by the foothills of the Taunus and Hunsrück mountains.
+The red wine variety Pinot Noir and the white wine varieties Riesling and Pinot Blanc are cultivated here.
+The Gräff-Schmitt and J. Neus wineries, for example, have shares in the site.
+There is another single vineyard called Horn in the municipality of Wachenheim (also in Rheinhessen).

 Voices of our members